MuTong233/woa-op7/guide/1-partition.md

 > Keep these backups in a safe place.
 If your device's software ever gets destroyed, you might need these backups or your phone could lose cellular capabilities.
 >
 > If you've got anything else you want to back up, do this now.
 Your Android data will be erased in the next steps.
+>
+> If you don't have USB connection or TWRP prompts mount failed for tons of devices, using a regular TWRP instead.
 ```cmd
 cmd /c "for %i in (fsg,fsc,modemst1,modemst2) do (adb shell dd if=/dev/block/by-name/%i of=/tmp/%i.bin & adb pull /tmp/%i.bin)"
 ```